raul-izquierdo/english/sources/vocabulary/Doing Activities/$ At Work.md

 ## Teamwork

+trabajar en equipo = work as a team `They need to learn to work as a team`

+estar en el mismo equipo = be ON the same team

 ser asignado a un equipo = be assigned to a team `He was assigned to the team last month` incorporarse a un equipo = join a team `He joined the team last month` formar parte de un equipo = be part of a team `He is part of the team`